-Join the editors of two UK newsbrands; Jo Morrell and Alison Phillips plus a host of senior media journalists and commentators from Mediatel’s own editorial line-up for an exclusive lunch.
+Join the editors of three UK newsbrands; Alison Phillips, Camilla Tominey and Emma Tucker, plus a host of senior media journalists and commentators from Mediatel’s own editorial line-up for an exclusive lunch.

 Held at the Science Museum’s fantastic new venue, Illuminate, the lunch is a chance to network with other media leaders, ask questions to our panels of editors and columnists, and sit with some of the most influential journalists working in media to quiz them off the record.